Edward Via College of Osteopathic Medicine: Relationship with host institutions

 The Virginia Campus is located in the Corporate Research Center, adjacent to the Virginia Tech campus.
-As a part of a long-term agreement, students are granted the same benefits as Virginia Tech students in terms of use of the library, recreational facilities, student center, arts and theatre programs, intramural programs, and access to Virginia Tech football and other athletic event tickets.
-The school features Tech's "Hokie Bird" mascot as its own, however, the school is private and receives no state support from Virginia.
-Additionally, the official medical school of Virginia Tech is the Virginia Tech Carilion School of Medicine and Research Institute granting the M.D. degree, which is located in Virginia Tech's Roanoke, Virginia campus.
+As part of a long-term agreement, students are granted the same benefits as Virginia Tech students in terms of use of the library, recreational facilities, student center, arts and theatre programs, intramural programs, and access to Virginia Tech football and other athletic event tickets.
+The school features Tech's "Hokie Bird" mascot as its own, but the school is private and receives no state support from Virginia.
+Additionally, the official medical school of Virginia Tech is the Virginia Tech Carilion School of Medicine and Research Institute granting the M.D. degree, which is located on Virginia Tech's Roanoke, Virginia campus.

-The Carolinas Campus, until 2014, had a similar relationship with the private Wofford College but currently participates in the "College Town Consortium" with five other local colleges.
+The Carolinas Campus, until 2014, had a similar relationship with the private Wofford College, but currently participates in the "College Town Consortium" with five other local colleges.
 The annual White Coat Ceremony for first-year medical students is held at nearby Converse College.

 The Auburn Campus is located in the Auburn Research Park in Auburn, Alabama, and has a partnership with Auburn University.
-The partnership is similar to that of Virginia Tech, students can use nearby facilities but they are separate entities.
-The campus started offering classes in the Fall of 2015.
+The partnership is similar to that of Virginia Tech; students can use nearby facilities, but the schools are separate entities.
+The campus started offering classes in the fall of 2015.

-Academic Sports and Osteopathic Medicine, in Blacksburg, Virginia are affiliated with VCOM-Virginia.
+Academic Sports and Osteopathic Medicine, in Blacksburg, Virginia, are affiliated with VCOM-Virginia.

-In 2017, VCOM–Carolinas will open Northside direct primary care, a college-affiliated clinic located on campus in Spartanburg, South Carolina.
-The clinic will be operated in part by Palmetto Proactive and will be staffed by VCOM faculty physicians.
+In 2017, VCOM–Carolinas planned to open Northside direct primary care, a college-affiliated clinic located on campus in Spartanburg, South Carolina.
+The clinic would be operated in part by Palmetto Proactive and staffed by VCOM faculty physicians.